Noel-96/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used within the personalDice function when using the variable const = newRoll.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name will  be the same but the roll number  will change

 c.
 What is the lexical scope of `newRoll`?
+newRoll is nested within the  return funtion of personalDice .

 ### Task 3 - Stretch Goals